Abdulla Gadimbayli

-Abdulla Gadimbayli (Abdulla Qədimbəyli; born 2 January 2002) is an Azerbaijani chess grandmaster (2022).
-He was the winner of the Azerbaijani Chess Championship in 2018.
+Abdulla Gadimbayli (Abdulla Qədimbəyli; born 2 January 2002) is an Azerbaijani chess grandmaster (2022) and two-time world champion at youth and junior levels.
+He is the World Junior Chess Champion (2022) and an Azerbaijan Chess Champion (2018).

-Biography
+Early Life and Chess Background

-Abdulla Gadimbayli repeatedly represented Azerbaijan at the European Youth Chess Championships and World Youth Chess Championships in different age groups, where he won three gold medals: in 2009, at the European Youth Chess Championship in the U08 age group, and in 2010, at the European and World Youth Chess Championships in the U08 age group.
+Gadimbayli began playing chess when he was four and quickly emerged as one of Azerbaijan’s leading youth players.
+By the age of eight, he had already achieved international recognition, winning both European and World Youth Championship titles in his age category.
+Throughout his junior career, he consistently represented Azerbaijan in European and World Youth Championships, as well as international open tournaments.
+He repeatedly represented Azerbaijan at the European Youth Chess Championships and World Youth Chess Championships in different age groups, where he won three gold medals: in 2009, at the European Youth Chess Championship in the U08 age group, and in 2010, at the European and World Youth Chess Championships in the U08 age group.
 In 2016, he played for Azerbaijan in World Youth U16 Chess Olympiad.

-In 2018, Abdulla Gadimbayli won Azerbaijani Chess Championship.
+His early successes laid the foundation for a steady progression through FIDE titles and elite-level international competition.